-The effective tax rates for the years ended December 31, 2010 and 2009 were approximately 44.2% and 40.7%, respectively.
+The effective tax rates for the years ended December 31, 2011 and 2010 were approximately 28.7% and 44.2%, respectively.
 Our effective tax rate each year varies from our federal statutory rate because we operate in multiple foreign countries where we apply their tax laws and rates which vary from those that we apply to the income we generate from our domestic operations.
-The effective tax rate for both years was higher than the U.S. effective rate of 35% due to the impact of our inability to recognize income tax benefits during the period resulting from losses sustained in certain tax jurisdictions where the future utilization of the losses are uncertain and by the recognition of tax expense associated with the transfer of certain intellectual property rights from U.S. to non-U.S. entities.
-The year ended December 31, 2009 was positively impacted by adjustments to unrecognized tax benefits of \$1.6 million.
+Of the foreign jurisdictions in which we operate, our December 31, 2011 effective tax rate was most impacted by our operations in Canada, Ireland and United Kingdom, while the effective tax rate for December 31, 2010 was most impacted by our operations in Ireland and United Kingdom.
+The effective tax rate for the year ended December 31, 2011 was positively impacted by the release of a \$3.1 million liability due to the expiration of a contractual obligation related to the transfer of certain intellectual property rights from the United States to non-United States entities.
+The effective tax rate for the year ended December 31, 2011 was also positively impacted by a favorable adjustment of \$4.4 million to our reserve for uncertain tax positions partially offset by the reversal of related deferred tax assets of \$2.4 million.
+The effective tax rate for the year ended December 31, 2010 was negatively impacted by our inability to recognize income tax benefits during the period resulting from losses sustained in certain tax jurisdictions where the future utilization of the losses are uncertain and by the recognition of tax expense associated with the transfer of certain intellectual property rights from the United States to non-United States entities.